By Atom | Apr 24, 2023, 9:51 AM

 Are you considering Dulwich College for your son?
 We've collated everything you need to know about entry to Year 7.
 Find out about key dates, what's covered on the entrance exam, and how to help your son prepare.

 Dulwich College is a leading private school for boys with both day and boarding options.
-The community comprises DUCKS (a co-educational kindergarten and infants’ school), the junior school (Years 3–6) and the senior school (Years 7–13).
+The community comprises DUCKS (a co-educational kindergarten and infants’ school), a junior school (Years 3–6) and senior school (Years 7–13).

-Dulwich College has a well-established tradition of excellent education and students leave to join highly competitive universities.
-While academic success is important and celebrated, social responsibility is integral to the school's mission.
-Pupils of all ages get involved in partnership work, both within their local area and as part of an international network.
+The school is well-known for its excellent education, with students leaving to join the best global universities.
+While academic success is celebrated, social responsibility is also highly regarded.
+Students of all ages get involved in partnership work, both within their local area and as part of an international network.